aws-samples/aws-agentic-document-assistant/README.md

     3. Run `npx cdk deploy` to deploy a stack that builds an Amplify CI/CD
     4. Once the CI/CD is ready go to the Amplify console and trigger a build.
     5. Once the app is built, click the hosting link to view the app.
 You can now create a new account and login to view the assistant.
-4. To load the underlying data, run the SageMaker Pipeline notebooks under the `data-pipelines` folder.
+4. To load the underlying data, run the SageMaker Pipeline in `data-pipelines/04-sagemaker-pipeline-for-documents-processing.ipynb`.
 This will load two files: (1) a pre-created csv file to load into the SQL tables, and (2) a json file containing preprocessed Amazon financial documents which will be used to create the semantic search index used by the LLM assistant.

 After running the above steps successfully, you can start interacting with the assistant and ask questions.
 If you want to update the underlying documents and extract new entities, explore the notebooks 1 to 5 under the `experiments` folder.